Mikati and Meloni call for the primacy of diplomacy and the implementation of Resolution 1701 – Al Jazeera Net

 Now, let’s talk about the star of the evening: UN Resolution 1701.
 The pair re-emphasized its importance.
 It appears that Mikati’s commitment to this resolution is as firm as that one friend who insists on staying sober at the party—noble, but a tad embarrassing for everyone else who’s just trying to have a good time.
 This resolution ensures that the only military presence south of the Litani River should be UNIFIL and the Lebanese army—because who wouldn’t want a couple of soldiers and peacekeepers to crash their backyard BBQ?

-Israel’s Standoff: An Unwelcome Guest
+Israel’s Standoff: An Unwelcome Alex Reed

 Ah, but wait!
-There’s an unwelcome guest at our diplomatic soirée: Israeli threats!
+There’s an unwelcome Alex Reed at our diplomatic soirée: Israeli threats!
 Mikati, in a moment of PM bravado, condemned these threats and the idea of Israel withdrawing its participation in UNIFIL.
 It’s like someone threatening to leave a dinner party because they can’t have the last piece of cake—except the cake is international peace.
 Meloni jumped on this bandwagon, stressing that any attacks on UNIFIL soldiers are “unacceptable”—kind of rich coming from a leader, isn’t it?
 One more reason to keep the cakes off the table for the peacekeepers!

 Turning Pages and Sighting Solutions